xtina/unofficial-hardcover-reddit-bot/README.md

 `Maybe you should check out h{{Dark Matter}}`

 The bot will add a comment with all of the information listed above AND the Hardcover description.

+### Why hardcover.app?

+They have a public API and nice [docs](https://docs.hardcover.app/api/getting-started/)

+Storygraph does not have a public API and Goodreads has shut down its public API.